Tutorial: Configure Workday for automatic user provisioning

 Customizing the list of Workday user attributes

-The Workday provisioning apps for Active Directory and Azure AD both include a default list of Workday user attributes you can select from.
+The Workday provisioning apps for Active Directory and Microsoft Entra ID both include a default list of Workday user attributes you can select from.
 However, these lists are not comprehensive.
 Workday supports many hundreds of possible user attributes, which can either be standard or unique to your Workday tenant.

-The Azure AD provisioning service supports the ability to customize your list or Workday attribute to include any attributes exposed in the Get_Workers operation of the Human Resources API.
+The Microsoft Entra provisioning service supports the ability to customize your list or Workday attribute to include any attributes exposed in the Get_Workers operation of the Human Resources API.

-To do this change, you must use Workday Studio to extract the XPath expressions that represent the attributes you wish to use, and then add them to your provisioning configuration using the advanced attribute editor in the Azure portal.
+To do this change, you must use Workday Studio to extract the XPath expressions that represent the attributes you wish to use, and then add them to your provisioning configuration using the advanced attribute editor.

 To retrieve an XPath expression for a Workday user attribute: